btzy/lieuzhenghong.com/root/group_testing.md

 almost all of the pairs would test positive and you would do better just testing everyone individually.

 [^1]: Note that this method doesn't rely on knowing exactly how many people have the virus, only the expected value.
 If you knew that there were EXACTLY three people you could stop once you found three positives.
+For ease of exposition we illustrate an example where there are exactly 1,000 travelers and exactly 3 positive cases, but the method and the probabilities are very similar even if we work with expected values instead.

 ## 2. Can we share tests between even more people?